 Even the bumble bees are furry and friendly on this day!

-We spy very reasonably price packets of Lego mini figures, and os out comes the pocket money.
+We spy very reasonably price packets of Lego mini figures, and out comes the pocket money.

 I am not an expert at feel in the packets and can tell which character is which.
-A trick I learn in Legoland Florida!
+A trick I learned in Legoland Florida!

 It starts to bucket down.
-We pass a guard with a gun and I had forgotten that war and crime exists in the world.
+We pass a guard with a gun and I had forgotten that war and crime exist in the world.
 Ireland has felt so safe to us.